sdgilley/learn-tools/code-snippets.md

 # Maintain code snippets in Azure docs

+This repository contains scripts to help maintain code snippets in Azure documentation.
+The scripts are designed to be run in a GitHub Codespace.

+If you're evaluating a file for FRESHNESS, see the [Freshness Dashboard](https://sdgilley.github.io/learn-tools/).

+## Setup for Codespaces

 Store your [GH_ACCESS_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as a [Codespace secret](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-your-account-specific-secrets-for-github-codespaces) to use in the repository sdgilley/learn-tools.

 > Make sure you [configure the SSO for your github token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) to work with **MicrosoftDocs**.

-Once your secret is stored, perform all maintenance tasks using the button below to open this repo in GitHub Codespaces, with no additional setup needed.
-Then use the Codespace terminal to run the scripts.
+Once your secret is stored, perform all maintenance tasks using the button below to open this repo in GitHub Codespaces.
+No additional setup needed.
+Use the Codespace terminal to run the scripts.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sdgilley/learn-tools?quickstart=1)

 ## Daily tasks